ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/technical_specification.md

 ### 7.3 Responder Matching

 In link calculations, only responders present in both target and predictive periods and in the same group shall be used to calculate the ratios.
-The relevant link's Observation Count field shall be set to the number of matched responders.

 ### 7.4 Link Calculations